MicrosoftDocs/azure-docs/articles/storage/common/storage-encryption-keys-portal.md

 This article shows how to configure an Azure Key Vault with customer-managed keys using the [Azure portal](https://portal.azure.com/).
 To learn how to create a key vault using the Azure portal, see [Quickstart: Set and retrieve a secret from Azure Key Vault using the Azure portal](../../key-vault/quick-create-portal.md).

-## Configure your Azure Key Vault
+## Configure Azure Key Vault

-You must use Azure Key Vault to store your customer-managed keys.
-You can either create your own keys and store them in a key vault, or you can use the Azure Key Vault APIs to generate keys.
-The storage account and the key vault must be in the same region, but they can be in different subscriptions.
-For more information about Azure Key Vault, see [What is Azure Key Vault?](../../key-vault/key-vault-overview.md).

 Using customer-managed keys with Azure Storage encryption requires that two properties be set on the key vault, **Soft Delete** and **Do Not Purge**.
 These properties are not enabled by default, but can be enabled using either PowerShell or Azure CLI on a new or existing key vault.

-To learn how to enable these properties on an existing key vault with PowerShell, see the sections titled **Enabling soft-delete** and **Enabling Purge Protection** in one of the following articles:
+To learn how to enable these properties on an existing key vault, see the sections titled **Enabling soft-delete** and **Enabling Purge Protection** in one of the following articles:

 - [How to use soft-delete with PowerShell](../../key-vault/key-vault-soft-delete-powershell.md).
 - [How to use soft-delete with CLI](../../key-vault/key-vault-soft-delete-cli.md).